A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Materials and Methods

 This results in partially updated posteriors

-After the major update, the updated sample-state entries of $s2$ are removed from state and P-matrix, and time and measurement updates continue with one degree less in augmentation, i.e., like for single augmentation in the above example.
-Fig.~\ref{fig:blockflow_MR-EKF} summarizes this in a block flow diagram of the MR-EKF procedure for multiple augmentations.
+Updated sample-state entries of $s_2$ are removed from the state and the $P$-matrix after the major update.
+Time and measurement updates continue with one degree less in augmentation, i.e., like for single augmentation in the example above.
+Fig.~\ref{fig:blockflow_MR-EKF} summarizes this as a block flow diagram of the MR-EKF procedure for multiple augmentations.